e6data/terraform/aws_workspace/README.md

 10. **OIDC Provider**: Create an OIDC provider for the EKS cluster to enable IAM roles for service accounts.
 11. **AWS IAM Roles for Service Accounts**: Create AWS IAM roles for service accounts to access the s3 data buckets.
 12. **e6data Helm Chart**: Deploy the e6data helm chart to the EKS cluster.
+13. **VPC Endpoints**: Create VPC endpoints for the EKS cluster to access the s3 bucket.